Hashi Mohamed: Views

 Mohamed has criticised countries that welcome refugees without investing in supporting them.
 In May 2023, Mohamed appeared on Question Time, where he criticised Conservative MP Kieran Mullan's support for the government's Rwanda asylum plan; he received widespread acclaim for his response to the policy as "not helping anyone".
 He also encouraged the government to repeal the two-child benefit cap in September 2024, saying that it has had a "devastating impact on children".

-Mohamed has criticised businesses who hire using a diversity, equity, and inclusion framework as without actually evaluating whether those people are good enough to do the jobs they are then employed for.
-He has also argued that people should be hired based on based on "potential rather than polish".
+Mohamed has criticised businesses who hire using a diversity, equity, and inclusion framework, while not genuinely evaluating their suitability for the job.
+He has argued that employers should hire people based on "potential rather than polish".
 However, he has also advised people to change their native accents in professional situations to come across more intelligent, encouraging people not to end up "dying a martyr for a class war".
-In response to the election of Rishi Sunak as Prime Minister of the United Kingdom, Mohamed disagreed that it was a victory for progressivism because of Sunak's multimillionaire background, and what he considers ironic that Sunak's family's immigrant background would not be welcomed by policies of the Conservative Party he had been elected to lead.
+In response to the election of Rishi Sunak as Prime Minister of the United Kingdom, Mohamed disagreed that it was a victory for progressivism because of Sunak's multimillionaire background.
+Mohamed sees as ironic that policies of Sunak's Conservative Party would not welcome his family's immigrant background.

-In Mohamed's campaign for greater social mobility, saying that the idea that "if you work hard you will get on" is a myth in modern British society, and that top professions are often actually catered to people from privileged backgrounds.
-Moreover, he has criticised the media attention around rare cases of social mobility as a distraction from its failure to exist in the majority of cases.
-Mohamed also believes in building more houses to solve the housing crisis in the United Kingdom, and believes that it is a key factor in the lack of social mobility, and that the planning system and green belt are partially to blame for this.
+In Mohamed's campaign for greater social mobility, he says that the idea that "if you work hard you will get on" is a myth in modern British society, and that top professions are often actually catered to people from privileged backgrounds.
+He has criticised the media attention around rare cases of social mobility as a distraction from its failure to exist in the majority of cases.
+Mohamed also believes in building more houses to solve the UK housing crisis and believes that it is a key factor in the lack of social mobility, and that the UK's planning system and green belt are partially to blame for this.
 He has also suggested reforms to make it easier for people to downsize their houses.